-Now that the end of COVID pandemic is in sight, it's time to start using those community management best practices that have been restricted for the past year and half.
-Our panelists will review the the laws and best practices related to:
+Now that some emergency order bans have been lifted, it's time to start using those community management best practices that have been restricted for the past year and half.
+Our panelists will review the laws and best practices related to:

 Encouraging compliance with rules and regulations through timely communication and proper service of notices.

 Getting back on track with routine home and lot maintenance, beginning with the 4-sided inspection.